Early Life and Education of Matthew McConaughey: A Complete Timeline

 In March 2021, Matthew McConaughey confirmed he was considering running in the 2022 Texas gubernatorial election.

-In 2021, Austin FC, of which Matthew McConaughey is a minority owner, began play in Major League Soccer.
+In 2021, Austin FC, of which Matthew McConaughey is a minority owner and "minister of culture", began play in Major League Soccer.

-Up through 2021, The Texas Tribune reported that Matthew McConaughey had never donated to a political campaign at the state or federal level.
+Up through 2021, Matthew McConaughey had never donated to a political campaign at the state or federal level.

-In 2022, Matthew McConaughey released a video stating he would not be competing for the office of Texas governor.
+Shortly before the Texas primary candidate filing deadline in 2022, Matthew McConaughey announced he would not compete for the office of Texas governor.

-In 2023, Matthew McConaughey stated that he and Woody Harrelson could potentially be brothers, due to his mother's possible intimacy with Harrelson's father.
+In 2023, Matthew McConaughey stated that he and Woody Harrelson could be brothers, due to his mother's alleged intimacy with Harrelson's father.